Owatonna, MN 55060

 Hunters, trappers and wildlife watchers in a six-county area of south-central Minnesota benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Owatonna area wildlife staff.

 Area Supervisor Jeanine Vorland along with two full-time staff oversee a work area that covers more than two million acres of public and private land in Dodge, Freeborn, Mower, Rice, Steele and Waseca counties.
-The area includes 75 state Wildlife Management Areas tLicense Dollars At Workotaling more than 13,000 acres; 7,100 acres of state-designated wildlife management lakes; six state game refuges; a waterfowl refuge; two wildlife sanctuaries; and two designated waterfowl feeding and resting areas.
+The area includes 82 state Wildlife Management Areas totaling more than 14,000 acres; 7,100 acres of state-designated wildlife management lakes; six state game refuges; a waterfowl refuge; two wildlife sanctuaries; and two designated waterfowl feeding and resting areas.

 - Our work